-- learning vocabulary related to the partner company - completing activities in class using this vocabulary - preparing resources for use by the partner company - undertaking employability-focused activities in the target language, possibly with the partner company, such as completing simple CVs, application letters or job interviews - preparing and presenting job or company profiles
+- learning vocabulary related to the partner companies - completing activities in class using this vocabulary - preparing resources for use by the partner companies - undertaking employability-focused activities in the target language, possibly with the partner companies, such as completing simple CVs, application letters or job interviews. - preparing and presenting job or company profiles

-The Scottish Languages Employability Award is an ideal opportunity for working across a number of languages within a school, including Gaelic, Scots and heritage languages as well as those of the Languages Department.
-The most successful submissions are those which feature a range of languages and for Gold level this is a requirement.
+The Scottish Languages Employability Award - Local is an ideal opportunity for working across a number of languages within a school, including Gaelic, Scots and heritage languages as well as those of the Languages Department.